LLnCSoftware/mserve/examples/02quickauth/README.md

 2 additional command line arguments for the username and password, which are added to the "hopen" command that connects to mserve\_np.q.

-The servant here has modifications which allow it to load and utilize the plugins to optionally implement authentication, authorization, and exit on close.
+The servant here has modifications which allow it to load and utilize plugins to optionally implement authentication, authorization, and exit on close.

 ## Demo1- Adding authentication and authorization